Genetic Counseling (GEN)

 Focus on building reflective practice, with heavy emphasis on retrospective case processing and review.
 Collaborative processing of cases to consider influential components and integrate awareness into future cases.

-GEN 730 Medical/Clinical Genetics I 3
+GEN 730 Medical/Clinical Genetics and Genomics II 3

 GEN 748 Research Project 2